 Accumulated Contributions: The total contributions made by the member.

-Administrative Rules: Official rules adopted by GARS that identify the meaning of GARS benefit provisions.
+Administrative Rules: Official rules adopted by JRS that identify the meaning of JRS benefit provisions.

 Annuity: Monthly benefit payable to a retiree or survivor.

-Annuitant: Any retired member or survivor receiving a GARS benefit.
+Annuitant: Any retired member or survivor receiving a JRS benefit.

-Annual Pension Increase (Tier 1): A 3% pension increase on January 1 or July 1 whenever occurs first following the first full year of retirement and age 60.
+Annual Pension Increase (Tier 1): A 3% pension increase on January 1 following the first full year of retirement.
 These annual increases are compounded on the previous year’s annuity.
 Pension increases are not limited to the 85% maximum.

-Credited Service: The total service credited to a member's account.
+Credited Service: The total service credited to a judge's account.

 Final Compensation Tier 2: Final average salary is the average of the 96 highest consecutive months of service within the last 120 months of service.
 The maximum retirement benefit is 60% of your final average salary.

-Optional Service Credit: Time served while not a member of GARS that can be purchased for additional service.
+Optional Service Credit: Time served while not a member of JRS that can be purchased for additional service.

 Pension: Monthly benefit paid to a retiree for life.

-Qualified Plan: A retirement plan qualified under the Internal Revenue Code allowing GARS and its members certain tax advantages.
+Qualified Plan: A retirement plan qualified under the Internal Revenue Code allowing JRS and its members certain tax advantages.